Cheating the CA Smog Check

 In order for the Bureau of Automotive Repairs to insure the best interest of the public, several times through out the year smog check stations are visited by undercover BAR agents.

-If you are aware or suspect a smog station is conducting illegal smog checks or smog check fraud, call us at 1.877.766.4847 and report it.
+If you are aware or suspect a smog station is conducting illegal smog checks or smog check fraud contact the BAR and report it.

-To request a BAR Inspector to investigate your claim contact the Bureau of Automotive Repair at 1.800.952-5210.
+To request a BAR Inspector to investigate your claim call the Bureau of Automotive Repair at 1.800.952-5210.